mk80/notekeep/README.md

   all files need +x

-  to ease access add ~/notekeep to path
+  to ease access add ~/notekeep to env

   launch with notekeep